 There are several scenarios for application and data failover, each with varying levels of complexity to implement.
 Today we’ll focus on backup and recovery and “pilot light” scenarios.

-Backup and recovery involves copying application data to the cloud to enable recovery from the data upon failure or disaster.
+Cloud backup and disaster recovery involves copying application data to the cloud so that it can be easily recovered and accessed upon failure or disaster.
 In this case, recovery is manually-intensive — not automated — and incurs a longer recovery-time-objective (RTO).
 However, it is considerably easier to implement.

 Pilot light is unique because it allows you to take advantage of the cloud’s pay-as-you-go model while enjoying a reduced RTO such as faster recovery.
 In a pilot light scenario, application data is replicated to the cloud, similar to backup and recovery.
 However, applications are stored on VM images in cloud storage, and may be spun up in minutes to launch the application stack in the cloud.
 This allows you to pay computer resource usage fees only while the applications are running in the cloud, while paying for storage costs only during hours of normal operation.

-In today’s blog post, we have learned that businesses are leveraging cloud technologies to facilitate scaling and growth by migrating non-core workloads into the cloud so they can focus on core business activities instead of managing IT infrastructure.
-We also suggested some workloads to consider moving to the cloud — without needing to make a significant financial investment.
+Businesses are leveraging cloud technologies to facilitate scaling and growth by migrating non-core workloads into the cloud so they can focus on core business activities instead of managing IT infrastructure.
+They also can move workloads to the cloud — without needing to make a significant financial investment.